 Straight from Equifax and TransUnion, these fully-functional reports are updated every week.
 Credit Karma provides users with an easy-to-use interface for navigating and understanding their credit report, including suggestions for improving their credit.

+Although CreditKarma, unfortunately, does not provide official FICO scores (more on that in a minute), the company does provide a VantageScore 3.0 for each credit report.
+VantageScore is a newer scoring model that has gained traction but is still not necessarily the most popular or accurate measure of one's creditworthiness.
 Either way, you can see your VantageScore go up and down over time on well-presented graphs and reports, which can give you an indication as to whether you're on the right track.
-One cool feature is that you can actually compare your credit scores to others in your area, age group, and so forth.
+Another cool feature is that you can actually compare your credit scores to others in your area, age group, and so forth.

 Sleek Mobile App